The style of music I play and / or work in is not western classical music. Is the programme for me?

 Is there an audition for the programme?

 Is there an application fee?

 For entry in October 2023, a standard UCAS application fee of £27 applies.

 What is the deadline for applications?

-Applications for 2021 entry are open until 28 August 2022, but we would encourage you to apply as early as possible.
+Applications for 2023 entry are open until 10 September 2023, but we would encourage you to apply as early as possible.
 Applications are assessed on a first come, first served basis.
-Late applications may be considered under exceptional circumstances – late applicants are advised to contact email@example.com
+Late applications will be considered – late applicants are advised to contact firstname.lastname@example.org

 I have previously studied with the Open University.
-Can I apply to the Certificate: The Practice of Music Making through them?
+Can I apply to Creative Music Making through them?